When you dream of Greece, you think moussaka. Italy brings pasta to mind. And where would Israel be without the falafel?

 Yet South Africa does not really have one ubiquitous, national dish, a food typically associated only with the south of the continent; something like paella in Spain, hamburgers in America, or roast beef and Yorkshire pudding in England (although, admittedly, things have moved on a little in the UK).

-Instead we have a number of dishes the rest of the world, and the locals, associate strongly with South Africa.
+Instead we have a number of dishes the rest of the world, and the locals, associate strongly with South African Cuisine.
 Here are 10 uniquely South African foods…

 The closest thing to biltong is the American beef jerky (although there are those who claim that jerky doesn’t even come close to the South African classic) but whereas jerky is made from strips of virtually fat-free meat, biltong has a huge variety of cuts, some with as much as 50 per cent fat.